How To Say Grandma In Hebrew

 Modern Hebrew Evolution

 Modern Hebrew, revived in the late 19th century, has incorporated many traditional terms while adapting to contemporary needs.
-In practice, Savta became the standard term in Israel, but older generations might still use variations like Savticha (סבתיך) or Savtecha in specific contexts.
+Savta became the standard term in Israel, but older generations might still use variations like Savticha (סבתיך) or Savtecha in specific contexts.
 These terms illustrate how language evolves while preserving its historical essence.

 Scientific and Linguistic Background